 For more information visit Immigration, Refugees and Citizenship Canada.

-The immigration information on this page has been reviewed and endorsed by a Regulated International Student Immigration Advisor in compliance with the Immigration and Refugee Protection Act and Regulations.
-Information may change without notice.
-Refer to the Immigration, Refugees and Citizenship Canada (IRCC) website for the latest updates.
+The immigration information on this webpage is provided as a service to students and has been reviewed and endorsed by a Regulated International Student Immigration Advisor (RISIA) or a Regulated Canadian Immigration Consultant (RCIC) in compliance with the Immigration and Refugee Protection Act and Regulations.
+This is not a legal document and information may change without notice.
+Please refer to the Immigration, Refugees and Citizenship Canada (IRCC) website for the most updated information.